-The financial statements have been prepared in in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+The financial statements of the Company have been prepared in accordance with UK-adopted international accounting standards.

-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
+The preparation of financial statements in conformity with UK-adopted international accounting standards requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgement in the process of applying the Company's accounting policies.